|Nutrition Facts (per serving)|

 - Garnish: candied cherries (and other fruits, as desired)

-Combine flour, sugar, nutmeg and salt in mixing bowl.
+Combine flour, sugar, nutmeg and salt in a separate large mixing bowl.
 Stir in lemon peel.

-Make a well in center and pour into it the yeast mixture and milk.
+Make a well in center of the dry ingredients and pour into it the yeast mixture and milk.
 Add eggs and egg yolks, and with a large wooden spoon gradually incorporate dry ingredients into liquid ones.

 Beat in butter and continue beating until dough forms a ball.